andriy-kudrya/react-spa-boilerplate/README.md

     return state
 }
 ```
-So in any line of code that deals with actions it is now possible to have consistent inferred action types
+So in any line of code that deals with actions, it is now possible to have consistent inferred action types
-that are defined in single place.
+that are defined in a single place.

-That said, I've recently found interesting discussion with alternative approaches in the redux repo
+That said, I've recently found an interesting discussion with alternative approaches in the redux repo
 https://github.com/reduxjs/redux/issues/992

 ## Redux utilities
-There are currently just few of them: for reducer and simple side effects.
+There are currently just a few of them: for reducer and simple side effects.

 Reducer sample:
 ```ts